When we are attached to someone, we don’t care much for them; we care much more for what they think about us

 Suppose a doctor needs to give an injection to a sick child.
-But the child starts crying and complaining about the doctor, “You are so cruel; instead of helping me, you are hurting me.”
-If the doctor cares too much about the child’s feelings and ends up not giving the injection, the child will be crying much more in future.
+But the child starts crying and complaining about the doctor: “You are so cruel; instead of helping me, you are hurting me.”
+If the doctor cares too much about the child’s crying and doesn’t give the injection, the child will end up crying much more in the future.

 Dhritarashtra’s attachment is evident in the Bhagavad-gita’s first verse (01.01), wherein he sides with his sons and labels his nephews as others.
 Even though Duryodhana did horrendous wrongs, Dhritarashtra never censured or checked him.
 Dhritarashtra’s passivity fueled Duryodhana’s animosity, ultimately triggering the catastrophic Kurukshetra war that resulted in Duryodhana’s death.
 Thus, by caring too much about staying in his son’s good books, Dhritarashtra ended up losing his son.
 And he placed his son’s name as well as his own name among the bad guys in history’s books.

 When we care for both others’ feelings and their future, then that balanced caring comprises genuine love.

 Think it over:

 - What is the vital test of love?